 </html>

-The Trix editor will be shown like the screenshot below.
+After this, your Trix editor will be shown something like the screenshot below.

 We placed the Trix editor in HTML using the trix-editor

 tag.
-The hidden field will be used to get or show content in Trix editor.
+We also added the hidden field that will be used to get or show content in the Trix editor.
 This hidden field has the id

-“x” which is referenced exactly in the editor’s input
+“x” which is the same as the editor’s input

 attribute.
-When we type anything inside Trix, the content is set to the value of this hidden field.
-On the server side, we get the content of the Trix editor using the below code.
+When you type anything inside Trix, the content is set to the value of this hidden field.
+On the server side, you can get the content of the Trix editor as follows.

 public function store(Request $request)